-In the Transfer Center, students will receive assistance in reaching their transfer goals.
-The Transfer Center has college catalogs, and computer base information and resources.
-In addition, the Center offers workshops to assist transfer ready students in completing admission applications, the writing of personal statements and the overall knowledge of the transfer process.
+In the Transfer Center students will receive assistance in reaching their transfer goals.
+The Transfer Center has college catalogs and computer based information and resources.
+In addition, the Center offers workshops to assist transfer-ready students in completing admission's applications, the writing of personal statements and the overall knowledge of the transfer process.

-University representatives are available to provide counseling on up-to-date information on their admission requirements, financial aid, housing facilities, majors and much more.
+University representatives are available by appointment to provide counseling on up-to-date information on their admission requirements, financial aid, housing facilities, majors and much more.
 Also available is a 1-unit CSU transferable course entitled, Counseling 120 "University Transfer Planning."

-Students may obtain additional information by visiting the Transfer Center, Student Center Room 123 on the Valencia Campus and Building 1C on the Canyon Country Campus or by calling (661) 362-3455.
-Please go to our website to get dates on our activities and events.
+Students may obtain additional information by visiting the Transfer Center, Student Center Room 123 on the Valencia campus and Building 1C on the Canyon Country campus or by calling (661) 362-3455.
+Please go to the Website at www.canyons.edu/offices/transfercenter to get information on activities and events.